🧬

 Are Chihuahuas good with children?

-Due to their small size and fragile bones, they are generally better suited for households with older, respectful children.
+Due to their fragile size, they are generally not recommended for households with very small children who may accidentally injure them.

-They require moderate daily exercise, such as short walks and indoor play, to stay healthy and mentally stimulated.
+They require moderate daily exercise, such as short walks and indoor play, to maintain their physical and mental health.

 View Official FCI Standard